Dr. Nick Bruski

 - Bi-monthly whole staff professional learning community meetings

-- Monthly Teacher Learning Collaborative meetings to reflect on and refine our works towards implementing the Strategic Plan
+- Monthly Teaching and Learning Collaborative meetings to reflect on and refine our work towards implementing the Strategic Plan

 - 3 non-student staff professional development days